Mass concentration in rescaled first order integral functionals: Lower bound for the energy and existence of optimal profiles

 \section{Lower bound for the energy and existence of optimal profiles}

 Our main tool to localize the energy and obtain a lower bound relies on a profile decomposition for bounded sequences of positive measures, which is reminiscent of the concentration-compactness principle of P.-L. Lions.
 This differs from classical strategies to localize the energy which are based on suitable cut-offs.
 Naturally, this concentration-compactness result also provides a criterion for the existence of optimal profiles in \labelcref{def_Hf}.
+Nothing can be said beyond existence of a minimizer at this level of generality.
+Further properties such as uniqueness and radial symmetry would require conditions on the Lagrangian $f$ and not only on the cost function $H_f$.
+We deal with these questions in a particular case in \Cref{homogeneousCosts}.